devcontainers-community/.github/README.md

 </p>

-The [@devcontainers-community]'s mission is to be a **centralized source** for **well-maintained** features that are of **high-quality** similar to those of the official [@devcontainers] organization, but for **additional popular tools and languages**.
+The [@devcontainers-community]'s mission is to be a **centralized source** for **community-maintained** features, templates, images, etc. that are of **high-quality** similar to those of the official [@devcontainers] organization, but for **additional popular tools, languages, environments, etc.**.

 We want to avoid atrophy by investing into the _community-based_ approach to maintenance that has been successful in other communtiy orgainzations like [@asdf-community].
 This means making it as easy as possible to contribute. 🤝

-This is, however, a _fallback option_ for languages and tools that do not have official awesome-tool/devcontainer-features or related repositories to self-maintain within that community.
+This is, however, a _fallback option_ for languages and tools that do not have official awesome-tool/my-feature or related repositories to self-maintain within that community.
 If you are an individual who is part of a popular tool, consider [authoring your own feature repository]! ❤️

 If you're interested in joining this organization, that's awesome! 🤩 Open a Discussion and let's chat!
 If you just want to add a new feature, check out our